Long Term Care Civil Money Penalty (CMP) Analytic Tool

 Are There Repeated Deficiencies?

 Increase the CMP penalty amount for any repeated deficiencies for which a CMP penalty was previously imposed.
-"Repeated Deficiencies" are deficiencies within the same regulatory grouping of requirements under which deficiencies were cited at the last survey of the same survey type (Health, LSC, EP), subsequently corrected, and cited again at the next survey.
+"Repeated Deficiencies" are deficiencies in the same regulatory grouping of requirements cited on or since the last standard survey for which a CMP was previously imposed, subsequently corrected, and found again at the next survey.
+This includes any deficiencies cited on an intervening abbreviated standard survey for which a CMP was previously imposed since the last standard survey.

 Select the amount to add to the Calculated CMP Amount based on the highest S/S level of the repeat deficiencies.